 I don't really want to be raked over the coals.

-To 'rake someone over the coals' means to talk about negative things from the past or to be severely reprimanded for something you have done.
+To 'rake someone over the coals' means to talk about negative things from the past.
 Notice the following:

 - Politicians are continuously raked over the coals by the media.

 - I saw my ex-girlfriend yesterday.
 She raked me over the coals for 20 minutes straight.

 When we 'idolize' someone, that means we respect and admire them a lot, sometimes too much.
 Notice the following: